liquinlab/elm-smile/docs/configuration.md

 simply make up a new `VITE_SOMETHING` variable.
 Then add it to the object in `src/core/config.js` to expose it to your web application!
 The configuration is available as `smileconfig` anywhere in your Vue app.
 It's pretty easy.

+If you add any new configuration options, you must stop your development  server and start it again (running `npm run dev`) to see changes update.
+Unlike code changes, Vite cannot update reload these while the server is running.

 Note: if you add new configuration options, you need to also update them on GitHub for those to sync to deployments.
 Run `npm run upload_config` as